ska-telescope/ska-low-mccs-spshw/docs/src/reference/power.rst

   * *fpga1Temperature*
   * *fpga2Temperature*

-To configure the values on the device:
+The following snippet shows how you can configure the thresholds.

     .. code-block:: python